opensearch-project/documentation-website/_dashboards/visualize/index.md

 ---
 layout: default
-title: Visualize
+title: Visualizing data in OpenSearch Dashboards
 nav_order: 4
 has_children: true
 ---

-# Visualize
+# Visualizing data in OpenSearch Dashboards

 By visualizing your data, you translate complex, high-volume, or numerical data into a visual representation that is easier to process.
 OpenSearch Dashboards gives you data visualization tools to improve and automate the visual communication process.
 By using visual elements like charts, graphs, or maps to represent data, you can advance business intelligence and support data-driven decision-making and strategic planning.

-# Visualization types in OpenSearch Dashboards
+# Understanding the visualization types in OpenSearch Dashboards

 Dashboards has several visualization types to support your data analysis needs.
 The following sections provide an overview of the visualization types in Dashboards and their common use cases.